strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 under [KIP-73](https://cwiki.apache.org/confluence/display/KAFKA/KIP-73+Replication+Quotas).
 Unfortunately replication quotas are designed to manage the additional network load of migrating replicas between brokers, which does not address client publication leading to out of disk conditions through replication.
-As replication throttling is configured in terms of `TopicPartitions` the quota plug-in would need a mechanism to translate a logDir into a set of TopicPartitions.
+As replication throttling is configured in terms of `TopicPartitions` the quota plug-in would need a mechanism to translate a logDir into the set of TopicPartitions replicated to that directory.
-Assuming it could select generate the appropriate throttle configuration this could lead to unpredictable latency spikes for producers configured with `acks >= 1` as the replication from partition leader to follower maybe delayed due to the throttle.
+Assuming it generated the appropriate throttle configuration this could lead to unpredictable latency spikes for producers configured with `acks >= 1` as the replication from partition leader to follower maybe delayed due to the throttle.